MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-scope-shape1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Add a Scope Shape
+# Add a Scope Shape
 Follow these steps to add a Scope shape.

 ### To add a Scope Shape